Bangladesh–Uzbekistan relations: Bilateral trade

 In 2019, Uzbekistan expressed strong interest in enhancing bilateral trade with Bangladesh, especially in the textile and pharmaceutical sectors.
 During a meeting with FBCCI leaders in Dhaka, the Uzbek Ambassador Farhod Arziev emphasized diversifying trade through greater engagement of the private sectors of both countries.
 He also invited a delegation from FBCCI to visit Uzbekistan to explore trade opportunities.
 In FY 2018–19, Bangladesh exported $11.5 million worth of goods to Uzbekistan and imported $16.1 million.
 Major Bangladeshi exports included jute goods, pharmaceuticals, and mechanical appliances, while imports from Uzbekistan primarily consisted of textiles, vegetable products, and chemicals.

 In 2022, Bangladesh and Uzbekistan discussed enhancing cooperation in the banking sector to strengthen bilateral trade and economic ties.
 Bangladesh Ambassador to Uzbekistan, Md Zahangir Alam, met with the Chairman of the Central Bank of Uzbekistan, Mamarizo Berdimuratovich Nurmuratov, where they agreed to consider signing a Memorandum of Understanding (MoU) between the central banks.
 They also discussed establishing a Relationship Management Agreement (RMA) to address challenges faced by businesses regarding letters of credit (LC) in trade.
 In addition, Ambassador Alam visited the Navoi Region, where he met with Governor Normat Tulkunovich Tursunov.
 They discussed potential cooperation in textiles, pharmaceuticals, ICT, and agriculture.
 The Ambassador also emphasized the importance of resuming direct passenger and cargo flights between the two countries, a suggestion that was welcomed by the governor.

 In 2023, Uzbekistan expressed interest in enhancing trade with Bangladesh and proposed joint ventures and improved business interaction.
 Discussions focused on sectors like tourism, pharmaceuticals, jute goods, and agro-processed products.
 The Uzbek side emphasized the need for better air connectivity and suggested opening an Uzbek mission in Dhaka to ease visa procedures for businesspeople and tourists.
 FBCCI President Md.
 Jashim Uddin emphasized that Bangladesh and Uzbekistan have significant untapped potential in economic collaboration.
 During a meeting with an Uzbek delegation led by Deputy Foreign Minister Bakhrom Aloev, both sides highlighted key sectors for cooperation, including textiles, pharmaceuticals, agriculture, and information technology.
-The FBCCI president noted that bilateral trade reached USD 35.12 million in FY2022 and expressed hope for deeper engagement through mutual investment and trade facilitation.
-Uzbekistan was encouraged to take advantage of Bangladesh’s economic zones and growing export industries such as pharmaceuticals and ready-made garments.
+The FBCCI president noted that bilateral trade reached US$35.12 million in FY2022 and expressed hope for deeper engagement through mutual investment and trade facilitation.
+Uzbekistan was encouraged to take advantage of Bangladesh's economic zones and growing export industries such as pharmaceuticals and ready-made garments.